 Smaller microphone spacing is better for high frequencies and larger microphone spacing is desirable for lower frequencies.
-To achieve the best result for all frequency bands, we use a compound microphone array, which is the superposition of multiple arrays with different microphone spacings.
+To achieve the best result for all frequency bands, we will use a compound microphone array, which is the superposition of multiple arrays with different microphone spacings.
 Bandpassing the signal to the proper frequency range for each array and subarray, performing the delay-sum for the specific band, and finally, summing the results of the different bands to obtain result with maximum beam precision for multiple frequency bands.
 Using equal microphone spacing prevents the array to create a precise beam for a wider range of frequencies.
-Figure 8 depicts the layout of our compound array.
+Figure 6 depicts the layout for the compound array we plan to implement.